Purifiers (Marvel Comics): Fictional organization biography

 The Purifiers' crusade culminated in an all-out attack against the Xavier Institute, in an attempt to eliminate the New X-Men.
 With the majority of the X-Men on patrol and searching for the Purifiers, and the O.N.E.
 Sentinels disabled with the hand of Nimrod, the Purifiers were able to breach the grounds and mansion with determined fighting.
-While one force of Purifiers assaulted the encampment of the 198, the rest converged on the mansion itself, wounding numerous students, along with Emma Frost and Cannonball, and killing the Institute student known as Quill.
+While one force of Purifiers assaulted the encampment of the 198, the rest converged on the mansion itself, wounding numerous students, along with Emma Frost and Cannonball, and killing the Institute student Quill.
 Despite the extensive damage and injuries caused in their attack, the death of Stryker at the hands of Elixir and the return of the X-Men forced the Purifiers to withdraw, having taken numerous casualties in the process.

 With Stryker's death, Matthew Risman has taken command of the Purifiers, vowing not to cease "until the world has been purified."
 Since the attack on the institute, the Purifiers have been lying low and rebuilding their strength for another offensive, as well as trying to find and recover the missing Predator X.

-During the Messiah Complex storyline, The Purifiers are one of the three factions, along with the X-Men and Marauders, searching for the first mutant baby born since M-Day.

-All three groups were alerted to the baby's birth more or less simultaneously, and headed for the remote Alaskan village where the birth took place.
-The Purifier task force beat both the X-Men and the Marauders to the scene, and proceeded to "cull" every child in the city in order to make sure the mutant baby did not survive.
+During the Messiah Complex storyline, the Purifiers are one of the three factions, along with the X-Men and Marauders, searching for Hope Summers, the first mutant baby born since M-Day.
+All three groups were alerted to the baby's birth simultaneously, and headed for the remote Alaskan village where the birth took place.
+The Purifiers beat both the X-Men and the Marauders to the scene, and proceeded to kill every child in the city to make sure the mutant baby did not survive.
 They were then attacked by the Marauders, who killed several Purifiers.
 By the time the X-Men arrived on the scene, both villain teams had departed, with the whereabouts of the baby unknown.
 Rictor was planted as a mole to find out what the Purifiers were up to.
-When the New X-Men, led by Surge, took it upon themselves to attack the Purifiers in retaliation for their assault on the institute, it was revealed that the Purifiers had upgraded some of their best fighters with cybernetics, creating a new team of Reavers under the command of Stryker's one-time lover and X-Men foe Lady Deathstrike.
+When the New X-Men, led by Surge, took it upon themselves to attack the Purifiers in retaliation for their assault on the institute, it was revealed that the Purifiers had upgraded some of their best fighters with cybernetics, creating a new team of Reavers under the command of Lady Deathstrike.
 While the New X-Men's raid did damage their primary church in Washington, the Purifiers managed to drive the mutants off, and then dispatched Deathstrike and the Reavers to find the mutant baby.
 Although the new Reavers have since been destroyed by Wolverine's incarnation of X-Force, the Purifiers' greater forces remain intact and ready to continue their crusade.